 “A minority is strangling the majority,” said an activist.

-The issue that patients can’t keep guns they bought was an issue some lamented about as well.
+The issue that patients can’t keep guns they bought was an issue some lamented.

 The rally was planned before the defeat of cannabis reform in the legislature last week.
 Many were advocating it to be included in that bill as well.

-Some strident activists feel the planned referendum will likely include the language of the bill that failed, S. 2703, which they did not support because they did not find it sufficiently inclusive or progressive regarding criminal justice.
+Some strident activists feel the planned referendum will likely include the language of the failed bill, S. 2703, which they did not support because they did not find it sufficiently inclusive or progressive regarding criminal justice.
 It was also bereft of homegrow.